vd Brink Home Automations

 http://mealie-recipes:9000/api/media/recipes/{{states('sensor.mealie_todays_meal_id')}}/images/min-original.webp

-or the outside host url (replace < ip-address > with your own server ip-address):
+or the outside host url (replace < ip-address > with your own server ip-address or the internal docker name, in my case mealie-recipes):

 http://< ip-address >:9925/api/media/recipes/{{states('sensor.mealie_todays_meal_id')}}/images/min-original.webp